belgif/rest-guide/README.md

 Rules must follow the following format:

 ```
-[.rule, caption="Rule {counter:rule-number}: "]
+[rule, <rule-id>]
 .rule title
 ====
 <the rule, using RFC 2119 key words>
 ====
 ```
+`<rule-id>` should be a shorthand textual identifier for the rule of max 10 characters long.
+Dashes can be used as word separator.
+An anchor of format `#rule-<rule-id>` to each rule is made.
+When changing a <rule-id>, an inline asciidoc anchor `[[rule-<rule-id>]]` should be placed at the start of the rule text so the old anchor still works.

 # Building the styleguide

 The styleguide is built with [Apache Maven](https://maven.apache.org).

 With Maven installed, run `mvn` in the root directory of the project.
-The styleguide will be built in `target/generated-docs/` and bundled as a zip in the `target` directory.
+The styleguide will be built in `guide/target/generated-docs/` and bundled as a zip in the `target` directory.